 My spa cover had moss growing in the zipper and stitching.
 With a little CleanAll Spray and the rough side of a sponge, I was able to clean all of it off in just a few minutes.

-After cleaning off moss or mildew, treat the area with a liberal amount of 303 Protectant.
+After cleaning off moss or mildew, remember to reapply a liberal amount of 303 Protectant.
+This acts as a sunscreen for your cover, to keep the vinyl from fading or cracking.

 Dealing with Mildew Inside the Vinyl Jacket (Indicated if odor is a problem)